• Skip to primary navigation

 Amazing DIY Coffee Scrub

-Modified: Feb 6, 2022 · Published: Feb 5, 2022 · by Ramona
+Modified: Mar 10, 2024 · Published: Feb 5, 2022 · by Ramona

 Jump to Recipe

 This DIY coffee scrub is an amazing exfoliator.
 It is cheap and super easy to make at home.
 We all know what a scrub does, right?
-This coffee scrub is a great antioxidant, moisturiser and definitely helps reduce the appearance of cellulite.
+This coffee scrub is a great antioxidant, and moisturiser and definitely helps reduce the appearance of cellulite.
 It definitely makes the perfect body scrub DIY.

 Coffee scrub close up in a white ceramic dish with a mixing teaspoon in with blurred background